Microsoft Exchange Server 2010: A Business-friendly Messaging Solution

 Microsoft's Exchange Server 2010 offers significant improvements over previous versions of Exchange by introducing features such as native support for fault-tolerant clustering and continuous backup, support for commodity disk drives to slash the cost of large inboxes, a more powerful web client compatible with all popular browsers, advanced voice mail capability including voice-to-text conversion, and a wealth of tools for enhancing security and compliance.

-These improvements in Exchange 2010 can dramatically lower expenses for administration, support, equipment, and services while at the same time creating a dependable, collaborative environment that promotes better business outcomes.
-Microsoft estimates that if carefully deployed, Exchange 2010 can reduce messaging costs by 50-80%.
-In a nutshell, Exchange 2010 is the most business-friendly version of Exchange Microsoft has ever released.
+These improvements in Exchange 2010 lower expenses for administration, support, equipment, and services while at the same time creating a dependable, collaborative environment that promotes better business outcomes.
+Microsoft estimates that if carefully deployed, Exchange 2010 can reduce messaging costs by 50-80% compared to previous releases of Exchange.
+In a nutshell, Exchange 2010 is business friendly.

 Progent's Affordable and Effective Remote Consulting Services for Exchange 2010